 Mustard may have truly come alive for Americans in the early 20th century when it was introduced to the hot dog, but its history is even longer and spicier than you might have guessed.
 In honor of National Mustard Day (August 3), here are some facts about the popular condiment.

-1. First things first: “mustard” is a plant; “prepared mustard” is a condiment.
+1. First things first: mustard is a plant; prepared mustard is a condiment.

 Although it’s rarely necessary to specify “prepared” mustard when referring to the spicy spread, it only seems fair to acknowledge mustard’s true roots.

-2. Broccoli is a not-so-distant cousin.
+2. Broccoli is mustard's not-so-distant cousin.

 As members of Brassica or Sinapis genera, mustard plants are close relatives to a surprising variety of common vegetables, including broccoli, cauliflower, turnips, and cabbage.